paulfioravanti/steno-dictionaries/dictionaries/README.md

   cannot put comments in [JSON][], I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

+- **Accented Letters**: containing outlines for [acute-accented][] and [grave-accented][] letters that I would typically use in Italian.
+The outlines are based on the following prefixes:
+  - `SP*` + letter: acute accent as the `SP` pattern looks like it goes diagonally up in steno order
+  - `SW*` + letter: grave accent as the `SW` pattern looks like it goes diagonally down in steno order

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
-More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].
-These briefs might only really be applicable for court-reporting, but since there are Q&A exercises in the Platinum Steno lessons, and I'm currently learning them, I've attempted to port their briefs to Plover (download the [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).
+More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].<br />
+   These briefs might only really be applicable for court-reporting, but since there are Q&A exercises in the Platinum Steno lessons, I have attempted to port their briefs to Plover (download the
+   [lesson 27 materials][Platinum Steno Lesson 27 lesson materials] for free to see the briefs they use).

-- **Stitching**: containing outlines related to [stitching][], which, for the most part, use the `:stitch:` macro from the [Plover Stitching][] Plover plugin have ended up being some kind of "backwards" stitching outlines.
+- **Stitching**: containing outlines related to [stitching][], which, for the most part, use the `:stitch:` macro from the [Plover Stitching][] Plover plugin.<br />
    Not all of the letters are represented in this dictionary, as some of the outlines had to come from overriding some existing Plover outlines.
-These overrides are enumerated in the [overrides `README`][].
+   These overrides are enumerated in the [overrides `README`][].<br />
    I deliberately have only created stitching outlines for uppercase letters, since it is apparently convention in court reporting that words verbally spelled are all in uppercase letters.